Ivan Yakovlev (military officer): Chief of Internal Troops

-On May 14, 1968, with the rank of lieutenant general of tank troops, he was appointed to the post of chief of the Main Directorate of Internal Troops, Internal and Convoy Guard of the Ministry of Public Order of the Soviet Union.
-Subsequently, after the reorganization of the ministry, from February 11, 1969, the position was called chief of the Main Directorate of Internal Troops of the Ministry of Internal Affairs of the Soviet Union - chief of internal troops.
+On 14 May 1968, with the rank of lieutenant general of tank troops, he was appointed to the post of chief of the Main Directorate of Internal Troops, Internal and Convoy Guard of the Ministry of Public Order of the Soviet Union.
+Subsequently, after the reorganization of the ministry, from 11 February 1969, the position was called chief of the Main Directorate of Internal Troops of the Ministry of Internal Affairs of the Soviet Union - chief of internal troops.
 According to the memoirs of I.K.
 Yakovlev himself, his appointment was given great attention and before the appointment he was personally received by Leonid Brezhnev.

 He held this post for eighteen years.
-During this time, he completely changed the appearance of the internal troops, turning them from territorial paramilitary formations into mobile powerful modern troops capable of performing the most complex law enforcement tasks.
+During this time, he changed the appearance of the internal troops, turning them from territorial paramilitary formations into mobile powerful modern troops capable of performing the most complex law enforcement tasks.
 He reorganized the command of the troops, creating regional Directorates of Internal Troops (analogous to military districts in the armed forces, previously the divisions of the Internal Troops were directly subordinate to the chief of the troops).
 Under Yakovlev, air and naval units appeared in the Internal Troops, and the combat readiness of the troops increased significantly.
 The former schools of the Ministry of Internal Affairs in Ordzhonikidze, Saratov and Kharkov were repurposed to train the troops.
 Special motorized police units were created.
 In 1969, the Charter of Combat Service of the Internal Troops was approved.
 It should be recognized that thanks to his work, the Internal Troops met the period of numerous interethnic conflicts and the aggravation of the terrorist threat in readiness to repel these new threats.
-He was awarded the military rank of General of the Army by the decree of the Presidium of the Supreme Soviet of the Soviet Union on May 7, 1980.
+He was awarded the military rank of General of the Army by the decree of the Presidium of the Supreme Soviet of the Soviet Union on 7 May 1980.